RokZabukovec/DoSProtection/README.md

 ### The concepts I learned during
 - Concurrency.
 Using go routines to handle a lot more work simultaneously.
 - Channels.
 Using channels to communicate between different go routines.
 - Locks.
-When dealing with multiple go routines the thread safty is important.
+When dealing with multiple go routines the thread safety is important.
 - Pointers.
 How the variables can be accessed dirrectly in memory using pointers.